 There are number lighting sources and bulb types to select.

-LEDs.
 Energy savers, can last for years and are cool when getting in contact with for the advanced LEDs.
 There are more and more LED under cabinet lighting designs on the market for these many advantages.
 LED lighting comes in white light, colors, or color changing strips.

-Xenon Bulbs.
 Combination of warm tones of incandescent bulbs and a boost from xenon gas for lighting with xenon bulbs, which boosting the light and aids prolong the bulb’s life.

-Halogen.
 Another option to cast warm, attractive light is by halogen under cabinet lighting.
 Halogen comes in several sizes, that includes versatile puck lighting that can be set inside cabinets as well as under them.
 They create pools of light on a countertop when used underneath.
 Mostly used either on surface or recess mounted.

-CFL and Fluorescent.
 Fluorescent lights may have a higher profile than other types but are energy efficient.

-Dimmers.
 Consider using dimmers to control your new under cabinet lighting no matter what you’ve chosen.
 Don’t forget to consult the lighting expert for the right specifications of the under cabinet lights you want to use with dimmer.